double-a-digital/resume-as-code/README.md

 4. The output is deployed to a separate resume repository (e.g., `swe-google-resume`) with GitHub Pages enabled.
 5. If you delete a resume folder, the corresponding repository is also deleted.

-This lets you keep your resume source and its commit history private, while only making the live resume websites public.
+This lets you keep your resumes commit history private, while only making the live resume websites public.

 ## Setting up